inspiros/cy-root/README.md

 - Exclusive to Newton-like methods:
     - `df_root`: derivative or tuple of derivatives (of increasing orders) evaluated at root

-**Note**: `result.converged` might be `True` even if the solution is not optimal, which means the routine stopped because the precision tolerance is satisfied.
-I will add another flag for optimality of the root later.
+**Note**: `result.converged` might sometimes be `True` even if the solution is not optimal, which means the routine stopped because the precision tolerance is satisfied.

 For more examples, please refer to the `examples` folder.